nilsreichardt/CenterGuessr/README.md

 https://github.com/user-attachments/assets/34bf29af-d21a-45ad-b17e-c6c7ae8ff611

-How well do you know your CDTM?
-A fun game to test your knowledge of the CDTM.
+How well do you know the CDTM students?
+A fun game to test your knowledge.
 Vibe coded this project with [Cursor](https://cursor.com).

 ## Running the Game Locally